abmjunaed/k15t-registration-task/README.md

 # Registration API and client (JavaScript)

 ## Summary:
+* Registration form can be reached via http://localhost:8080/registration
+* There is an endpoint for POST http://localhost:8080/api/v1/registration
 * Input validation in Java side
-  *If the provided email already exists
+  * If the provided email already exists
   * Name should not be number
   * Password match
   * Mandatory fields are not null or empty etc.